mozilla/openbadges-discovery/README.md

 ### Database Setup

-Currently some one-time database setup can be accomplished by running `bin/db-setup`.
+Currently some one-time database setup, and data population happens by running `bin/db-setup`.
 This will probably need to be replaced eventually with a more robust migration tactic of some sort, despite the fact that neo4j is more or less schema-less.